Disclosure: This article contains affiliate links and as an Amazon Associate, we earn from qualifying purchases made through our links.

 Now, I am explaining the gains concept mentioned in the comparison table above.

-Thus, the signals of moving coil cartridges need more amplification as compared to moving magnet cartridges.
+Thus, the moving coil cartridge’s signals need more amplification than moving magnet cartridges.

-And, most of the receivers in the market only support moving magnet cartridges which means that if you transmit the output of a moving coil cartridge then the signals won’t get amplified at a level needed which can cause sound-related issues.
+Most of the receivers in the market only support moving magnet cartridges, which means that if you transmit the output of a moving coil cartridge, then the signals won’t get amplified to a level needed, which can cause sound-related issues.

 Or, you can use a receiver compatible with a moving coil cartridge.

 The line input on the receiver accepts the post-amplified signals from the phono preamp.
-This input just amplifies the line signals further to make them hearable on the speakers.
+This input just amplifies the line signals further to make them audible on the speakers.

-But, if you try to transmit the phono stage signals to line input then you won’t be able to hear the music on your speakers or the volume will be very low.
+But if you try to transmit the phono stage signals to the line input, then you won’t be able to hear the music on your speakers, or the volume will be very low.

 So, this is all about phone and line signals, switches, and input.